Update: 1/25/2021 | How to Propagate Plants

-If you’ve got a green thumb and want to add a new skill to your arsenal, plant propagation can be a rewarding way to add to your indoor jungle.
+If you’ve got a green thumb and want to add a new skill to your arsenal, plant propagation can be a rewarding way to expand your indoor jungle.

 Plant propagation is very interesting to watch.
 It’s also a great way to save money when adding indoor plants to your home.

-And what is really exciting is that you can potentially get new plants into your home for free through a water propagation method.
+And what is really exciting is that you can potentially get new plants into your home for free or at a low-cost through a water propagation method.

 We prefer the water propagation method because it’s a great way to get the exact replica of a plant without much effort.
 All that is required is some time and your attention.